ByronTheLightbulb/ai-graph/README.md

 # Principle of atomicity

-A task is defined as such if it can not be further subdivided to smaller tasks
+A task is defined as atomic if it can not be further subdivided to smaller tasks

 # Atomisation